The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Nasi Katok

-According to the tale, a traveler arrived in Bandar Seri Begawan in the middle of night.
+According to the tale, a traveler once arrived in Bandar Seri Begawan during the middle of the night.
 Hungry, he knocked on doors for hours in search of food.
 He had no luck, until one restaurant opened its door.
-The restaurant owner accepted the traveler but did not have typical ingredients at his disposal.
+The restaurant owner accepted the traveler but did not have his typical ingredients at his disposal.
 Scrambling to find enough, the owner grabbed what was available to him - rice, chicken and sambal.
 He put together a plate with the ingredients and served it to the traveler.
-Appropriately named, nasi katok means “rice knock”.
-You can find nasi katok at food stalls and markets around Brunei.
-The price should not exceed 4 BND for a plate.
+Appropriately named, nasi katok actually translates to English as “rice knock”.
+You can easily find nasi katok at food stalls and markets all throughout Brunei.
+The price usually should not exceed 5 BND for a plate.

 Nasi Katok is a simple dish prepared with standard ingredients